scipy/scipy/doc/source/tutorial/interpolate/smoothing_splines.rst

 So far we considered constructing smoothing spline functions, :math:`g(x)` given data arrays ``x`` and ``y``.
-We now consider a related problem of constructing a smoothing spline *curve*, where the we consider the data as points on a plane, :math:`\mathbf{p}_j = (x_j, y_j)`, and we want to construct a parametric function :math:`\mathbf{g}(\mathbf{p}) = (g_x(u), g_y(u))`, where the values of the parameter :math:`u_j` correspond to :math:`x_j` and :math:`y_j`.
+We now consider a related problem of constructing a smoothing spline *curve*, where we consider the data as points on a plane, :math:`\mathbf{p}_j = (x_j, y_j)`, and we want to construct a parametric function :math:`\mathbf{g}(\mathbf{p}) = (g_x(u), g_y(u))`, where the values of the parameter :math:`u_j` correspond to :math:`x_j` and :math:`y_j`.